bonny/WordPress-Simple-History/readme.txt

 - Changed: Failed login attempts from unknown and known users are now grouped together.
 This change was made because a hacker could make many login attempts to a site and rotate the logins, so they would try with both existing and non existing user names, which would make the log flood with failed login attempts.
 - Changed: use "n similar events" instead of "n more", to more cleary mark that the grouped events are not necessary exactly the same kind.
+- Quick stats text changed, to also include other sources.
+Previous behavior was to only include events from WordPress users, but now also events from anonymous users and WordPress (like from WP-Cron) are included.

 = 2.0.15 (January 2015) =